Zionsville Indiana

 Explore local history and community programs

-For time indoors, Zionsville has a few cultural and community spaces worth checking before you go.
+Zionsville has a few historic, cultural, and community spaces to explore.

 The SullivanMunce Cultural Center is a local history and culture destination with art, genealogy resources, and the Zionsville Welcome Center.
 Admission is free.
 It’s close to the Village, but it has a quieter feel than the Main Street shopping area.

 The Hussey-Mayfield Memorial Public Library is also worth checking before a weekend in town.
-Its calendar often includes story times, workshops, author events, family programs, and seasonal programs.
-Library events can be helpful for families, rainy days, or anyone looking for something low-key.
+Its calendar often includes story times, workshops, author events, family programs, and seasonal activities.
+Library events can be an enjoyable option for families, rainy days, or low-key time indoors.

 Sports and outdoor recreation